kimberly-emerson/python-api-django-postgresql/README.md

 ##### Installed Apps

-Activate the Django app and its third-party integrations, by listing them in the `INSTALLED_APPS` dictionary of `core/settings.py`.
+Activate the Django app and its third-party integrations, by listing them in the `INSTALLED_APPS` dictionary.

 ```python
 INSTALLED_APPS = [